-This basic tariff rate, so long as it is below the bound rate for individual items, is consistent with GATT Article II.
-On the other hand, the additional customs duty and previously imposed education tax are considered to come under the category of "ordinary customs duty" or "other duties or charges" as provided for in GATT Article II, paragraph 1(b).
-If these tariffs come under the former, then the tariffs imposed exceed the concession commitment regarding products for which a commitment was made to remove tariffs under ITA (Information Technology Agreement).
+This basic customs duty, so long as it is below the bound tariff rate for individual items, is consistent with GATT Article II.
+On the other hand, GST, GST compensation cess, and the social welfare surcharge are considered to come under the category of "ordinary customs duty" or "other duties or charges" as provided for in GATT Article II, paragraph 1(b).
+If these tariffs come under the former, then they exceed the concession commitment at least for products for which a commitment to remove tariffs was made under ITA (Information Technology Agreement).
 If these tariffs come under the latter, they are in violation of the same concession commitment because they are not actually stated in India's concession schedule (as they are required to be).
-For this reason, the additional customs duty and the education tax are likely to be in violation of GATT Article II regardless of the category they fall under.
+For this reason, GST, GST compensation cess, and the social welfare surcharge are likely to be in violation of GATT Article II regardless of the category they fall under.